 LUBA agreed with MNA, in part.
 LUBA found that the City should have addressed items 2 and 3 in the list above.
 First, the City must consider whether it waived its right to refuse consent for historic designations under ORS 197.772(1) by delegating authority to designate resources to the HRB.
 Second, the City must consider whether the city manager had authority under the city charter to refuse to consent.
-LUBA did not make any ruling on whether public property owners are entitled to withdraw consent under ORS 197.772(1).
-As a result, the City Commission should make a decision on the scope of ORS 197.772(1) as well.
+LUBA did not make any ruling on whether public property owners are entitled to withdraw consent under ORS 197.772.

-PROCESS: On November 15, the City Commission will hold a public hearing to resolve the issues raised in LUBA's opinion in MNA v.
+PROCESS: On November 15, the City Commission held a public hearing to resolve the issues raised in LUBA's opinion in MNA v.
 City of Oregon City, LUBA Nos.
 2017-052/054.

-The City Commission's review should be limited to arguments related to the three items identified above and no new evidence is allowed.
-After hearing testimony from the public limited to these three issues, the City Commission's decision will become the City's final decision and is appealable to LUBA within twenty-one days of when it becomes final.
+The Record